The Major Types of Risks for Stock Investors

 Some investors find this a good thing and view it as an opportunity to load up on great stocks at a time when the market isn’t bidding down the price.
 On the other hand, it doesn’t advance your cause to watch your investment flat-line month after month while other parts of the market are going up.

-The lesson is: don’t get caught with all your investments in one sector of the economy.
+Don’t get caught with all your investments in one sector of the economy.
 By spreading your investments across several sectors, you have a better chance of participating in the growth of some of your stocks at any one time.

 Being Too Conservative